Defining Load Cases

 The -TIME option is used to perform a snap-shot analysis of the frequency domain results.
 Here, ENV_NAME, is the name of a seastate which was previously defined by a &ENV command, CASE(i) is the name which the user wishes to give to the case, and T(i) is the time at which the loads will be combined to produce the "snap-shot".

-The final form of LCASE is used to perform a solution for selected times during a process.
+The next option for LCASE is used to perform a solution for selected times during a process.
 This is similar to the situation discussed above with two major exceptions: Here, a process must have been defined previously with a TDOM or LAUNCH command, within the Static_Process Menu, or by issuing some &EVENT_STORE commands.
 Also, here, the forces in the connections are explicitly taken into account, since MOSES will generate a set of loads which will sum to the resultant of the rigid constraint loads (i.e. MOSES will inertia relieve these load cases).
 The form of the command is:

-When this command is issued, MOSES will generate a load case for each event in the process which was specified.
+When LCASE is issued with the -PROCESS option, MOSES will generate a load case for each event in the process which was specified.
 Here again, CASE(i) is the name which the user wishes to give to the case, and T(i) is the event of the process for which the load case will be computed.

-The -LLEFOR option is used only for generating load cases during the launch of a jacket where it provides an approximate way of subjecting the launch legs of the jacket to a distributed load.
-If, one wants to use this capability, the -LLEFOR options needs to precede the -PROCESS option.
-Caution: one should never use -LLEFOR in conjunction with BODSOLVE.
+The -LAUNCH option is used only for generating load cases during the launch of a jacket where it provides an approximate way of subjecting the launch legs of the jacket to a distributed load.
+Caution: one should never use -LAUNCH in conjunction with BODSOLVE.
 With this option, a S_PART command specifying only the jacket should be issued, and some restraints should be selected to completely define the system.
 The precise distribution generated depends on whether or not the jacket has tipped off the barge.
 Before tipping, a single distribution will be generated.
 After tipping, the distribution will be composed of two trapezoidal distributions, each TBLEN (feet or meters) long, which are symmetric about the tiltpin.
 The relative intensities at the pin and at the ends of each distribution are governed by two parameters, QBEG and QMID.
 Here, QMID is the relative load intensity under the tiltpin (percent), QBEG is the relative load intensity at the ends of the tiltbeam (percent), and TBLEN is one-half the tiltbeam length (feet or meters).
 Notice that QMID + QBEG should equal 100, and that they only describe one half of the loading on the tiltbeam.
 This load condition is illustrated in Figure 27.
 For a uniform loading, values of 50 and 50 should be used for QMID and QBEG, respectively.
 For a trapezoidal loading with twice the load at the pin compared to the ends, values of 66 and 34 should be used.

 If either SSOLVE -NONLINEAR or BODSOLVE is used for solving a launch, MOSES will create connections modeling the launchway at each load case.
 The type of restraint supplied in the area of the tiltbeam is dependent on the use of the -BEAM option of the LLEG command.
 This option defines a bending stiffness and length for the beam.
 Before tipping, all jacket nodes between the aft end of the tiltbeam and the bow of the barge will be restrained.
 After tipping, only jacket nodes between the two ends of the tiltbeam will be restrained.
 In cases where this criteria does not yield at least two nodes, the node furtherest forward yet aft of the pin and the node furtherest aft yet forward of the pin will be added to the others.
 The selected nodes are then connected with compression only springs to the closest barge nodes.
 For nodes in contact with the barge proper, a nominal "stiff" spring is used.
 For those in contact with the tiltbeam, this stiff spring is put in series with the bending stiffness of the tiltbeam at the proper location.
 In some cases, the compression only springs will be allowed to carry tension!
 This happens when less than two nodes remain during the iterative process.
 The stiffness of the restraints and the number of restraints in the tiltbeam area are further explained in Figure 28